 s.27 does not expressly permit such restrictive covenants even in commercial contracts.

-Considering the position, generally, all non-competitive agreements will run contrary to s.27 of ICA.
-However, courts have taken a much stricter view as regards restrictive covenants in an employment contract to apply after completion of the service period as against such covenants in other contracts.
-Courts have recognised that a clause in an employment contract might be hit by s.27 of ICA but a similar restrictive covenant in other commercial contracts may not be hit by s.27 of ICA; the validity of non-solicitation clause providing for non-solicitation clause between Principal and distributor was upheld by Delhi High Court in the case of Wipro Ltd. v.
-Beckman Coulter International S.A.
+Considering the position, generally all non-competitive agreements will run contrary to s.27 of ICA.
+However, courts have taken much stricter view as regards restrictive covenants in an employment contract to apply after completion of service period as against such covenants in other contracts.
+Courts have recognised that a clause in an employment contract might be hit by s.27 of ICA but a similar restrictive covenant in other commercial contracts may not be hit by s.27 of ICA; the validity of non-solicitation clause providing for non-solicitation of employees between Principal and distributor was upheld by Delhi High Court in the case of Wipro Ltd. v.
+Beckman Coulter International S.A, although refrained from granting an injunction against employing the employees who had already responded to such solicitation on the ground that the same would be tantamount to reading in those employees employment contracts a negative covenant that they would not seek employment after termination and the same would be void being in restraint of trade.
+The court granted injunction against future solicitation and did not restrain employment of any employees who already responded pursuant to solicitation through advertisements already published.

-As written above, one of the ways could be a proper narration of the backdrop of a commercial contract.
-However, even with a proper narration, there is no absolute certainty about the enforceability of such provision under ICA as ICA does not expressly permit such contracts.
+As written above, one of the ways could be proper narration of the backdrop of a commercial contract.
+However, even with a proper narration, there is not an absolute certainty about the enforceability of such provision under ICA as ICA does not expressly permit such contracts.

-Internationally, however, non-compete clauses are ubiquitous and recognized as enforceable under Contract Law of various jurisdictions if parties to a commercial transaction are found to be having equal bargaining power.
-One of the ways therefore could be to choose the foreign governing law of contract in place of ICA.
+Internationally, however, non-compete clauses are ubiquitous and recognized as enforceable under Contract Law of various jurisdictions if parties to a commercial transaction are found to have equal bargaining power.
+One of the ways therefore could be to choose a foreign governing law of contract in place of ICA.
 We intend to separately write about when and in what circumstances foreign governing Law of Contract could be chosen in a Contract.

 SideMenu